- Vitamin A (100% as beta-carotene)

 Vitamin A (100% as beta-carotene)

 Beta-carotene is the vibrant, red-orange pigment that colors some of our most nutritious fruits and vegetables such as apricots, red peppers, and grapefruit.
 In fact, the name comes from the Latin carota (carrot).
-Once ingested, beta-carotene turns into the essential nutrient vitamin A and acts as an antioxidant, protecting the body from the damage caused by free radicals.
-Several studies have shown it can lower a person’s risk of major diseases and promote overall health.
+Once ingested, beta-carotene turns into the essential nutrient vitamin A and acts as an antioxidant, protecting the body from free radical damage — which has been associated with numerous age-related health conditions — and promoting overall health.*

 Vitamin D3 is sometimes called “the sunshine vitamin.”
 That’s because the human body can convert cholesterol into vitamin D through the action of sunlight on the skin.
 Even five to ten minutes of sun exposure two to three times per week is enough for the body to produce sufficient vitamin D. However, most of us don’t regularly get that much sun.
 In fact, recent studies have suggested that up to 50% of adults and children worldwide are vitamin D deficient.

-- Helps the body maintain the health of bones and teeth
+- Helps maintain the strength of bones and teeth, by regulating calcium and phosphorus homeostasis*

-- Supports the health of the immune system, lungs, brain and nervous system
+- Supports the health of the brain and nervous system, by protecting brain cells from age-related changes*

-Vitamin E is a fat-soluble vitamin and powerful antioxidant that helps protect cells against damage caused by free radicals.
-It is required for the proper function of many organs in the body and bodily processes and reduces the risks of a variety of health problems, from heart disease to cancer and possibly even dementia.
+Vitamin E is a fat-soluble vitamin and powerful antioxidant that helps protect cells against free radical damage, which has been linked with many age-related health concerns.* It is required for the proper function of many organs and processes in the body.* Food sources of vitamin E include nuts, seeds, vegetable oils, and green leafy vegetables.

-- Assists the transport of calcium throughout the body
+- Promotes bone health, by assisting the transport of calcium throughout the body* (K1 and K2)

 Thiamine (Vitamin B1)

-Thiamine, also called vitamin B1, is one of the B-complex vitamins.
+Thiamin, also called vitamin B1, is one of the B-complex vitamins.
 It’s found in many foods including yeast, cereal grains, beans, nuts, and meat.
-Because thiamine is a water-soluble vitamin, whatever our bodies do not use is eliminated in urine.
-Therefore, we need a continuous supply of vitamin B1 and should be consuming it daily.
-It is the daily vitamin for numerous bodily functions, and it also helps us withstand stressful conditions.
+Because thiamin is a water-soluble vitamin, whatever our bodies do not use is eliminated in urine.
+Therefore, we need a continuous supply of vitamin B1 and should be consuming it every day.
+It is the daily vitamin for numerous bodily functions, and it also helps us withstand stressful conditions.*

-- Plays a key role in nerve, muscle and heart function
+- Promotes overall well-being, because it plays a key role in nerve, muscle and heart function*

 Riboflavin (Vitamin B2)